Facing wave of closures, oil refiners turn to biofuels

 Although refiners in other developed economies face a similar challenge, it is particularly difficult for Europe where local consumption has been in a steady decline and governments have accelerated efforts to curb carbon emissions.

-Already, three refineries in Europe have shut down in the wake of the coronavirus epidemic - Total’s Grandpuits plant in northern France, Neste’s Naantali plant in Finland and Gunvor’s Antwerp refinery.
+Already, three refineries in European are considering shutdowns in the wake of the coronavirus epidemic - Total’s Grandpuits plant in northern France, Neste’s Naantali plant in Finland and Gunvor’s Antwerp refinery.
 Total converted the La Mede refinery in southern France into a biodiesel plant in 2019.

 Other refiners, whose profits have collapsed due to a sharp drop in demand due to the epidemic, are on the brink.